BigSoftVideo/AVA360VR/README.md

 - How do I enter a [feature request or enhancement](featurerequest.md)?

+## Project

+You will be able to track bugs and features as issues in our [project KANBAN board](https://github.com/BigSoftVideo/AVA360VR-beta-testing/projects/1)

 ## More help pages and tutorials

 - How do I make a suggestion to [improve the help pages and tutorials](tutorialrequest.md)?